Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 - Using Non-Authorized Clouds without Clarity: Some companies deploy Oracle on a cloud that is not AWS/Azure/GCP/OCI, thinking a license is a license anywhere.
 Later, during an audit, they are surprised when Oracle asserts that the deployment wasn’t covered under the cloud policy and perhaps should have been licensed differently.
 If you run Oracle on any infrastructure outside the big three or OCI, double-check with Oracle or a licensing expert to ensure you’re compliant.
 You may need to license all physical cores of the underlying hardware because Oracle doesn’t accept the segmentation of that cloud platform.

-- Oracle Options and Packs: As mentioned, turning on features like Oracle Database Options (Partitioning, Advanced Compression, etc.) or Management Packs (Tuning Pack, Diagnostics Pack) without licenses is a frequent audit finding.
+- Oracle Options and Packs: As mentioned, enabling features such as Oracle Database Options (Partitioning, Advanced Compression, etc.) or Management Packs (Tuning Pack, Diagnostics Pack) without licenses is a frequent audit finding.
 Cloud doesn’t change how these are licensed – they usually require additional per-processor or per-user licenses on top of the base database.
 Be especially careful with managed services: for instance, if you use Oracle on RDS (BYOL), you must certify to AWS that you have licenses for any enabled options.
-Oracle’s LMS (License Management Services) auditors will ask for evidence of option usage, which can be pulled from the database.
+Oracle’s LMS (License Management Services) auditors will request evidence of option usage, which can be retrieved from the database.
 Always disable or refrain from using features you haven’t licensed, even in development environments, as Oracle does not provide free usage for those in the cloud either.

-- Failing to Adjust Changing Policies: Oracle’s cloud licensing policy is a public document but can be updated at Oracle’s discretion.
-For example, Oracle in the past did not list GCP as an authorized cloud until it later updated its policy to include it.
-If Oracle were to change terms (say, adjust the vCPU ratio or add/removal of authorized vendors), customers are expected to comply with the current policy unless their contract stipulates otherwise.
+- Failing to Adjust Changing Policies: Oracle’s cloud licensing policy is a public document, but can be updated at Oracle’s discretion.
+For example, Oracle previously did not list GCP as an authorized cloud, but later updated its policy to include it.
+If Oracle were to change its terms (for example, adjust the vCPU ratio or add/remove authorized vendors), customers are expected to comply with the current policy unless their contract stipulates otherwise.
 Keep an eye on Oracle’s official communications or work with your Oracle account manager to stay informed of any changes that could affect your deployments.

 - Assuming Cloud Hides Usage from Oracle: A myth some have is that running Oracle in a public cloud somehow shields you from Oracle audits because Oracle cannot “see” into the cloud.
 While cloud providers won’t report your usage to Oracle, Oracle’s audit rights apply via your contract.
 They can request data and logs or ask that you run Oracle’s audit scripts on your cloud instances just as they would on-prem.
-You must disclose where Oracle software is deployed in an audit, including cloud environments.
+You must disclose the location of Oracle software deployment in an audit, including cloud environments.
 Cloud does not equal anonymity – you are responsible for proving compliance.
 Oracle has indeed audited customers’ cloud usage.
-Non-compliance in the cloud is treated like on-prem violations, with back-dated license fees and penalties.
+Non-compliance in the cloud is treated similarly to on-premises violations, with backdated license fees and penalties.
 Never assume you can run unlicensed Oracle products in the cloud without detection; it’s not worth the risk.

 Recommendations for Optimizing Oracle Licensing in the Cloud